 You spent a lot of time indoors over the winter, and you’ve noticed that your costs are getting higher and that repairs need to be made around the house sooner rather than later.

 Well fortunately, there are plenty of incentives offered by the provincial government, City of Winnipeg, Manitoba Hydro, and more to encourage you to make Earth-friendly renovations to your home!

-So here are the grants, rebates, and tax credits that Manitoba homeowners should know about in 2018!
+So here are the grants, rebates, and tax credits that Manitoba homeowners should know about this year!

 FEDERAL and PROVINCIAL GRANTS & REBATES for MANITOBA HOMEOWNERS